Deportivo Cuenca: Championship Year

-In 2004, Deportivo Cuenca would win its first championship in its history.
-The process began with Argentine coach Daniel Córdoba, who joined the club's Javier Klimowicz, Marcelo Velazco, and national Giancarlos Ramos.
-After a successful first stage, halfway through the league, coach Cordoba abandoned Cuenca already qualified for the playoffs and contracted its replacement Julio "Turco" Asad.
+In 2004, Deportivo Cuenca won the first championship in the organization’s history.
+The process began with Argentine coach Daniel Córdoba joining the club's Javier Klimowicz, Marcelo Velazco, and national Giancarlos Ramos.
+After a successful start, Coach Córdoba resigned from his position halfway through the season.
+Cuenca had already qualified for the playoffs and hired Córdoba’s replacement Julio "Turco" Asad.

-The title was secured on December 8 of 2004, with two games left in the tournament, when Deportivo Cuenca with 19.5 points, was unreachable for Barcelona and Olmedo who were runner up.
-That day Cuenca won 3–2 to Aucas in Quito, but the celebration began after the end of the game between El Nacional, and LDU Quito.
+Deportivo Cuenca secured a playoff berth on December 8, 2004, with two games left in the regular season.
+With 19.5 points, Deportivo Cuenca was unreachable for Barcelona and Olmedo, who were runners up.
+That day Cuenca won 3–2 against Aucas in Quito, but the celebration began after the end of the game between El Nacional, and LDU Quito.
 The tie produced between those competitors allowed the Morlacos to be unreachable.
-Fans took to the streets to celebrate, thousands of vehicles blew their horns, with explosions of rockets and fireworks in the sky.
-The conquest had caused such joy in the fans that it forced the opening of the stadium where thousands of fans cheered the team.
-Prior to that there was a motorcade from the airport to the Alejandro Serrano Aguilar Stadium.
+Fans took to the streets to celebrate, thousands of vehicles blew their horns with explosions of rockets and fireworks lighting up the sky.
+The victory had caused such excitement in the fans that it forced the opening of the stadium where thousands of fans cheered on the team.
+Prior to that, there was a motorcade from the airport to the Alejandro Serrano Aguilar Stadium.